MultiSafepay/docs/content/payment-methods/klarna.md

 2. In your email, include the following details:
    - MultiSafepay as your payment service provider.
    - The websites and countries for which you want to activate Klarna.
 3. Sign an agreement with Klarna.
-This agreement will include the pricing details.
+This agreement includes the pricing details.
 4. We will activate Klarna for your MultiSafepay account.
 5. If you are using a ready-made integration, activate Klarna in your <<glossary:backend>>.